RTEMS/gnu-mirror-gcc/gcc/config/rs6000/mma.md

   [(set (match_operand:XO 0 "fpr_reg_operand" "=&d")
 	(unspec:XO [(match_operand:XO 1 "fpr_reg_operand" "0")]
 		    MMA_ACC))]
-  "TARGET_MMA && !TARGET_DMF"
+  "TARGET_MMA && !TARGET_DENSE_MATH"
   "<acc> %A0"
   [(set_attr "type" "mma")])

-;; We can't have integer constants in XOmode so we wrap this in an ;; UNSPEC_VOLATILE for the non-DMF case.
-For DMF, we don't need to disable ;; optimization and we can do a normal UNSPEC.
+;; We can't have integer constants in XOmode so we wrap this in an ;; UNSPEC_VOLATILE for the non-dense math case.
+For dense math, we don't need ;; to disable optimization and we can do a normal UNSPEC.

 (define_expand "mma_xxsetaccz"
   [(set (match_operand:XO 0 "register_operand")